GitGhillie/phonon_rs/crates/phonon-fmod/README.md

 For FMOD Studio place it in one of the folders indicated here: https://www.fmod.com/docs/2.02/studio/plugin-reference.html#loading-plug-ins

+Place phonon_fmod.plugin.js in the same folder to give the plugin a user-friendly appearance inside FMOD.

 On the application side the plugin can either be dynamically or statically linked.
 By default, this should be done statically. (todo)